drarkadeep/projects/README.md

 - [TimeShift](https://drarkadeep.github.io/purulent-personal-projects/timeshift/index.html) - I made this to calibrate my postgraduate entrance revision slots.
 This worked in tandem with a buncha other local stuff I used to run.
 This can be helpful for you if you are dedicating an entire day for any goal.
 Feel free to alter the description and number of the shifts...

 ## Why do I make these?
 These?
 There are a lot more of these.
 These are just the ones that I share.
-A more fundamental question would be why did I make those when I'm not even sharing them with you.
+A more fundamental question would be - why did I make those, that is, those which are not these, when I'm not even sharing them with you.
 As for the question you asked, I make these for sharing with you.